jaanli/jaan.io/README.md

 Then run jekyll commands:
 `jekyll build`

+### Notes on S3
+* Use s3cmd to manage secrets https://s3tools.org/s3cmd

 ### Workflow for creating vector graphics for blog posts
 * Use keynote to make figures.